What happens if my pet’s microchip will not scan?

 If a microchip does not register when scanned, the pet must have a replacement microchip implanted.
 This should be implanted before rabies vaccination can be performed.

-What happens if I have a holiday booked just after Brexit?
+What happens if I already have a passport?